LearnersGuild/guide/GLOSSARY.md

 ## Guild Core

 The Guild Core is the central organizational body of Learners Guild.
 The Core is responsible for all business and operational functions not explicitly under the domain of the chapters.
 The core is not explicitly geography-specific.
+The core is often referred to as the "Guild Staff."

 ## Guild Member {#guild-member}